-Disclaimer: before reading further, please note that this is not a particularly quick or simple recipe.
-The way we make homemade vegan coconut yogurt involves the use of a dehydrator (although you can try without), fresh coconut meat, and a bit of patience, but it’s well worth the effort!
+Disclaimer: this recipe for homemade vegan coconut yogurt calls for a dehydrator, although you can try without one.
+You’ll also need fresh coconut meat, and a bit of patience, but it’s well worth the effort!

-We first learned how to make homemade vegan yogurt in a Raw Foods Online Course, and have been dabbling with our own recipe ever since.
-While taking the Plant Lab courses, we decided to purchase a dehydrator, as it’s used in a number of the recipes required for the coursework.
-We’re so glad we did – we use our dehydrator all the time to make raw granola, dehydrated fruits and veggies, and of course, this yogurt.
+We first learned how to make homemade vegan yogurt in a Raw Foods Online Course.
+And we’ve been dabbling with our own recipe ever since.
+While taking the Plant Lab courses, we decided to purchase a dehydrator.
+A number of the recipes in the coursework call for one.
+And we’re so glad we did.
+We use our dehydrator all the time to make raw granola, dehydrated fruits and veggies, and of course, this dairy-free yogurt.
 If you’re interested in purchasing a dehydrator, we highly recommend this one.
 It’s easy to use and works fantastically – we’ve never had any issues.

-If you don’t have a dehydrator, it is still possible to make this yogurt – you can simply cover the container with cheesecloth and leave it on your counter overnight.
-We’ve been warned that it doesn’t work well in humid environments, so for best results, be sure to store it in a warm place with good airflow.
+If you don’t have a dehydrator, it is still possible to make this yogurt.
+You can simply cover the container with cheesecloth and leave it on your counter overnight.
+Others have warned us that it doesn’t work well in humid environments.
+So for best results, be sure to store it in a warm place with good airflow.

 You can use this base recipe and swap out fresh peaches for just about any fresh fruit – we love using raspberries and strawberries!